idem-lab/epi-simulation/README.md

 * **Group:** populations size.<br>
 * **Sim:** independent simulation runs.<br>
 * **State:** S, I, R compartments.<br>
-* **Value** the number of individuals in each compartment at each time point for each simulation run.
+* **Value:** the number of individuals in each compartment at each time point for each simulation run.

 ```{r}
 to_tidy(stoch_D)